EBZebra/docs/edge/source/guide/debuggingjs.md

 >![Chrome Web Inspect](images/debugging/Chrome_WebInspect.png)

+### Google Dev Tool Tutorial
+To learn more about debugging with Chrome, please refer to the [Google Chrome Dev Tools Tutorial](https://developers.google.com/chrome-developer-tools/).

 <!-- Once we figure out if this works, we can uncomment this piece.
 Leaving it out for now.
 ## Remote Debugging with a Browser's Web Inspector
 > Note: This JS debugging feature is currently only supported on Windows development environments.